angelinaaziz/auralyze-uk-tech-internship/README.md

 ---

 ## Interview Practice
-Acing the technical interview is only half the battle.
-Use these questions to prepare for the behavioural rounds where recruiters assess your communication, teamwork, and problem-solving skills.
+Acing the technical rounds is only half the battle.
+Use the resources below to prepare for the behavioural interviews where recruiters assess your communication, teamwork, and problem-solving skills.

-#### 🗣️ Common Behavioural Questions (Practice on [Auralyze.ai](https://auralyze.ai))
+### 🗣️ Common Behavioural Questions
-Recruiters are looking for structured answers using the **STAR method** (Situation, Task, Action, Result).
-Get instant feedback on your delivery with Auralyze.
+The key to answering these is to have a few versatile stories about your projects and experiences ready to go.
+You can adapt them to fit the specific question.
+The goal is to demonstrate your thought process, ownership, and impact.

-*   "Tell me about a time you had to work with a difficult team member."
+*   "Tell me about a time you had to work with a difficult team member or stakeholder."
-*   "Describe a complex project you worked on.
-What was your role?"
+*   "Describe a complex technical project you worked on.
+What was your specific role and contribution?"
-*   "Give an example of a time you failed.
-What did you learn?"
+*   "Give an example of a time you faced a major setback or failure.
+What did you learn from it?"
-*   "Walk me through a situation where you had to make a decision with incomplete information."
+*   "Walk me through a situation where you had to make a critical decision with incomplete information."
+*   "Describe a time you took initiative or went beyond the requirements of a project."
+*   "How do you handle constructive criticism or feedback on your work?"
-*   "Tell me about your proudest achievement."
+*   "Tell me about your proudest technical achievement."

-#### 💻 Common Technical Topics (Practice on LeetCode)
-*   **Data Structures:** Arrays, Strings, Linked Lists, Trees, Graphs, Hash Maps, Heaps
-*   **Algorithms:** Sorting, Searching (Binary Search), Recursion, Dynamic Programming
-*   **Concepts:** Big O Notation, System Design, Database Fundamentals (SQL)
+> **👉 Practice your answers and get instant, AI-powered feedback on your structure, delivery, and clarity with [Auralyze.ai](https://auralyze.ai).**

+### 💡 Pro-Tips for Behavioural Interviews
+1.  **Use the STAR Method**: Structure your answers clearly.
+It's the industry-standard for a reason.
+    *   **S - Situation**: Briefly set the scene and provide context. (e.g., "In my previous internship, our team was tasked with...")
+    *   **T - Task**: Describe your specific responsibility or the goal. (e.g., "...and I was responsible for developing the new authentication service.")
+    *   **A - Action**: Detail the steps *you* took.
+Focus on your individual contribution.
+Use "I" instead of "we." (e.g., "I designed the API endpoints, wrote the integration tests, and...")
+    *   **R - Result**: Explain the outcome.
+Quantify it if possible. (e.g., "As a result, we reduced login errors by 15% and the feature shipped on time.")
+2.  **Focus on "I", not "We"**: Interviewers need to know what *you* did.
+It's great that your team succeeded, but they are hiring you, not your team.
+3.  **Be Specific**: Avoid vague statements.
+Instead of "I worked on the backend," say "I implemented the caching layer using Redis to decrease database load."

+### 📚 Recommended Resources

+*   **Books**:
+    *   [**Cracking the Coding Interview**](https://www.amazon.co.uk/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/) by Gayle Laakmann McDowell: The essential guide for technical questions.
+*   **Articles from the Auralyze Blog**:
+    *   [**How to Beat HireVue Interviews**](https://www.auralyze.ai/blog/post/why-hirevue-interviews-are-brutal-and-how-to-actually-beat-them): Crucial tips for acing asynchronous video interviews.
+    *   [**Mastering Tech Interviews**](https://www.auralyze.ai/blog/post/mastering-tech-interviews-your-guide-to-landing-top-software-engineering-roles): A general guide to the entire tech interview process.
+    *   [**The Psychology of FAANG Interviews**](https://www.auralyze.ai/blog/post/the-hidden-psychology-behind-faang-interviews-and-why-most-engineers-fail-despite-being-brilliant): Understand what top-tier interviewers are really looking for.
+*   **Other Articles**:
+    *   [**Mastering the Behavioral Interview**](https://thebehavioral.substack.com/p/using-the-carl-method-to-structure): An excellent, in-depth guide on structuring your answers using the STAR/CARL method.
+*   **Technical Practice**:
+    *   [**LeetCode**](https://leetcode.com/): The go-to platform for practicing coding problems.
+Focus on company-specific question lists if you have a target.

 ---